 RESOURCES FOR APPLYING FOR ASYLUM OR REFUGEE STATUS

-If you are a refugee and you need to contact a UNHCR office, please click here for a list of UNHCR offices .
-UNHCR is attempting to put each of it Country Offices online.
-It so far has only a few, but it could be worthwhile your checking their sites here .
+If you are a refugee and you need to contact an office of the United Nations High Commissioner for Refugees (UNHCR), please click here for a list of UNHCR offices .
+UNHCR is attempting to put each of its Country Offices online.
+It so far has only a few, but it could be worthwhile you are checking their sites here .

 Self Help Kits

 If you are a refugee who is applying for asylum through UNHCR, here are Self Help Kits to aid you in the process of writing your statement for your Refugee Status Determination Interview.
 The kits are available in Arabic , English , French , and Spanish .

 Additionally, below is a list of non-government organisations (NGOs) or not-for-profit organisations (and, in rare cases, individual lawyers) who offer pro bono legal aid and/or other services related to the needs of refugees.
 Some countries have no legal aid for refugees but do have NGOs that provide other services that can be valuable for refugees and might lead to legal aid.

-These listings has been provided by the organization or an individual, or occasionally obtained from a website.
+These listings have been provided by the organization or an individual, or occasionally obtained from a website.
 Every effort is made to list only bona fide organizations and to ensure accuracy, but we cannot assume responsibility for errors or quality of services.